aislinblack/CS6120-NLP-Project/GPT/README.md

 Also the GPTPrediction.pkl file give us the output of the GPT file that consist the answers that GPT could have given for the question asked

+Also inorder to evaluate the model we did find  the F1 Score , Recall , Precision , Perplexity , albation study such as by using word cloud and histograms we studied in three-  levels 1)Data Set 2) Question/Answer Length Type 3)Data preprocessing and Hyper parameter tuning